Check out our Fall 2020 Newsletter

 (Your new project) I am also open to building new lines of research with students at MSMU.
 Even if you are interested in a topic outside of language (though still within the realms of cognitive or social psychology), and you are a student at MSMU, I encourage you to consider joining our lab!

-If you are an undergraduate at MSMU and are interested in applying to be a research assistant in the Little Athenians lab, please download and complete this application then email it to Dr. Rojo at
+If you are interested in applying to be a research assistant in the Little Athenians lab, please download and complete this application then email it to Dr. Rojo at